top of page

 With better understanding of the users, I translated the User needs into Product Features.

-Reassurance that order is confirmed to be delivered at seat
+Reassurance that order is confirmed to be delivered at seat.
+Building trust and assurance

 To establish user flow and content layout, I sketched out wireframes for screens that users would need in order to complete the order.